Passive Radiator Calculator

 Passive Radiator Placement Recommendations

 Finally, the calculator offers generic guidance on how to position the passive radiator relative to the active driver.
-For example, it might suggest placing the passive radiator on a different enclosure panel from the active driver and ensuring sufficient clearance.
+For example, it might suggest placing the passive radiator on a different enclosure panel from the active driver.

 Things You Should Be Aware of